rsksmart/devportal/docs/02-developers/04-quickstart/ape.md

 touch scripts/deploy.py
 ```

-Next, you'll need to write the deployment script.
-You'll need to load the account you will use to deploy the contract and access it by its name using the project manager.
+Next, we'll need to write the deployment script.
+We will need to load the account needed to be used to deploy the contract and access it by its name using the project manager.

+Add the following into `deploy.py` file:

 ```python
 from ape import project, accounts